brimdata/rayzar/README.md

 blah | sum(foo) by bar
 ```
 This searches for all data that matches the pattern `blah` and
-sumsa the values of field `foo` with respect to each value in the field `bar`.
+sums the values of field `foo` with respect to each value in the field `bar`.

 As anyone knows who has spent time working on OLAP internals or systems like
 spark or map-reduce, since sum is a composable aggregation, this can be sped up